Public Dislosure Statement

 Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis.
 Credit evaluations are performed on all customers requiring credit over a certain amount.
 The Company does not require collateral in respect of financial assets.

-As at 31 December 2022, there are no significant concentration of credit risk.
+As at 31 December 2023, there are no significant concentration of credit risk.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the statement of financial position of the Company’s audited financial statements.

-The table below provides information regarding the credit risk exposure of the Company as of 31 December 2022 by classifying the fixed income securities and cash and fixed deposits according to credit ratings of the counterparties which are based on S&P’s financial strength rating or its equivalent.
+The table below provides information regarding the credit risk exposure of the Company as at 31 December 2023 by classifying the fixed income securities and cash and fixed deposits according to credit ratings of the counterparties which are based on S&P’s financial strength rating or its equivalent.
 The fixed income investments are assessed using stringent investment criterion which include, but are not limited to, a thorough analysis of each debt security’s terms and conditions, the availability and quality of the guarantor, as well as financial strength of the issuer.

 6. Liquidity risk